Pospisil: Behind Vince Genatone, North Platte football shuts out Fremont

 There was defensive back Ryan Kaminski, who went 90 yards with a pick-six to open the game at Heedum Field.

-There was Tate Janas, whose 65-yard run when North Platte’s offense finally got on the field set up the touchdown that gave the state’s No. 8 team a 14-0 lead.
+There was Tate Janas, whose 65-yard run when North Platte’s offense finally got on the field set up the touchdown that gave his team a 14-0 lead.

 There were linemen Caleb Kincaid and Nic Davis on the play for the only touchdown of the second half, Kincaid coming across the field for the strip-sack and Davis, on his birthday, going 48 yards to the end zone.

 “I don’t have the lungs for that," the 250-pounder said.
-“I was worried they were going to catch me so I was trying to unleash the trailed and drop the hammer.”
+“I was worried they were going to catch me.”

 Genatone, who holds offers from four FCS schools, had a non-scoring run of 75 yards (he was brought down at the 6) and a scoring run of 52 yards that was his second touchdown of the game and the fifth of his season.